If you have a smart pooch in need of entertainment, then you’re probably looking for the best dog puzzle toys available!

 Omega Paw Tricky Treat Ball

 This bright orange treat ball is a great place to start introducing your Lab to puzzle toys.
-It’s made of vinyl that is easy to grip but safe and durable.

 Busy Buddy Magic Mushroom